 When a ROI is defined, the X and Y axis projections are plotted in the side plots attached to their respective axis.
-A small red cross is also drawn in the ROI, showing the position of the center of mass of this ROI (assumed to be a good enough approximation of the peak position).
+A small red cross is also drawn in the ROI, showing the position of the centre of the fitted Gaussian peak in this ROI.

 A number of keyboard shortcuts are provided to interact with the data and the ROIs defined.

 Export the cuts - the side plots - to workspaces. “x” exports the one along the X-axis, “y” the one along the Y-axis, and “c” along both of them.
 A different workspace is created for every ROI on each axis, in addition to a workspace containing the side plot itself (which is just the sum of all the other workspaces based on that axis).

 Exports the peaks to a table workspace.
 For each ROI, the detected peak is the fitted centre of a Gaussian in the ROI.
 The values exported are the index of the rectangle, the coordinates of the peak in \(2\theta, \Omega\), the peak width (\(\sigma\) of the Gaussian), the data integrated over the ROI, and, if a background has been provided, the integration corrected by the background (i.e. integration of the sample data minus the background data with minimal reduction).
 NB : this last value will not make sense if the data shown in the data viewer has already been reduced through the Advanced button.

 Tries to extrapolate the ROIs currently drawn, with two behaviours: